Honda Spirior

 The Honda Spirior (思铂睿 (Sībóruì)) is a mid-size sedan produced by Honda.
-It was introduced in 2009.
+It was introduced from 2009.

-History

 First generation (2009)

 The first generation Spirior was a badge-engineered version of the Japanese and European eighth generation Accord/Acura TSX.
 Production started in August 2009 in China, by Dongfeng Honda.
 At the same time, the North American and Asia Pacific version of the eighth generation Accord was marketed as the Honda Accord in China and produced by Honda’s joint venture with Chinese automaker GAC.